rmathena79/put-a-bird-on-it/README.md

 Plotting bird sightings from eBird

 # Citations
-Bird sighting data comes from eBird's Basic Dataset.
-The code should work with any snapshot of their data, but I have been using this version: eBird Basic Dataset.
+Bird sighting data comes from eBird's (https://ebird.org/home) Basic Dataset.
+The code should work with any snapshot of their data, but I have been using subsets of this version:
+* eBird Basic Dataset.
 Version: EBD_relApr-2022.
 Cornell Lab of Ornithology, Ithaca, New York.
 9/26/2024.

+The map links to pages from Animal Diversity Web (https://animaldiversity.org/) for detail about each species.

 # Instructions